 I was interested to discover that the design process for the collection was very ideas-led (you can read the whole story here).
 Consequently they didn’t have a fixed aesthetic for the Design Project series to begin with.
 John Lewis explain:

-As a reflection of this process in the design studio, each piece has been given a project number and the team also created a palette of materials, colours and finishes, including new materials and techniques developed especially for the John Lewis Design Project.
+As a reflection of this process in the design studio, each piece has been given a project number.
+The team also created a palette of materials, colours and finishes, including new materials and techniques developed especially for the John Lewis Design Project.

 It evolved as we created the materials, the colours, the shapes.
 Piece by piece it came to life and what linked it together was our shared ethos on what progressive design and manufacture means to John Lewis.

-This carefully considered palette, which includes natural wood, concrete, smoked glass and metallics, ensures that all the pieces work together harmoniously – as well as being able to stand alone if all you need is a single item to add to your existing décor.
+This carefully considered palette, which includes natural wood, concrete, smoked glass and metallics, ensures that all the pieces work together harmoniously.
+Of course, they’ll also stand alone if all you need is a single item to add to your existing décor.

-And with everything from beds to roller blinds, and sofas to soap dispensers, I’m pretty sure that my shopping list won’t remain in the realms of fantasy for very long.
+And with everything from beds to roller blinds and sofas to soap dispensers, I’m pretty sure that my shopping list won’t stay in the realms of fantasy for very long.

 Posted in collaboration with John Lewis